mayank18mtnl/cognizance/README.md

 character brought in the anime series naruto shipudden.

-The webpage is a prototype landing page for the website  of rinne search which
+The webpage is a prototype landing page for the website  of rinne search which used for
+- Various fan groups website
--
+- Gaming websites

 https://www.figma.com/file/qe6f1OqKkT9eTqCcEprVwC/task-3?node-id=3%3A3